These Are Our Average Monthly Living Expenses in Romania [2025 Update]

 I think it’s very important to know how people choose to spend their money to try to estimate where you stand compared to that.

-Some people prefer to eat out more, go out often, but fancy clothes regularly and so on.
+Some people prefer to eat out more, go out more often, buy fancy clothes regularly, and so on.

-The truth is that Romania is an extremely cheap country and you can live on a lot less than in other Western ones, but not all things are automatically cheaper than in Western Europe, with prices growing steadily over the years and sometimes on par with the ones in the richer countries.
+The truth is that Romania is still a cheap country where you can live on less when compared to other Western countries, but with prices growing steadily over the years and almost even things up at the moment.

 Pin it for later.
 Thank you!